AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-42341-categorylist-graphql-query-does-not-filter-results.md

 ---
-description: The MDVA-42341 patch solves the issue where the "categoryList" GraphQL query does not filter results if a request has the Store header.
-This patch is available when the Quality Patches Tool (QPT) 1.1.8 is installed.
-The patch ID is MDVA-42341.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: 'MDVA-42341: "categoryList" GraphQL query does not filter results'
 labels: QPT patches,Quality Patches Tool,QPT,MQP,Support Tools,Magento,Adobe Commerce,cloud infrastructure,on-premises,GraphQL,categoryList,filter,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,QPT 1.1.8
-title: 'MDVA-42341: "categoryList" GraphQL query does not filter results'
 ---

-# MDVA-42341: "categoryList" GraphQL query does not filter results

 The MDVA-42341 patch solves the issue where the "categoryList" GraphQL query does not filter results if a request has the Store header.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.8 is installed.
 The patch ID is MDVA-42341.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.